 - Marks a new beginning: Marriage manifests life-time commitment, allowing you to care for your partner and your family selflessly.
 It marks the beginning of a special bond wherein you connect with your partner physically, emotionally, and spiritually.

-- Brings oneness: In marriage, you and your partner work as a team and celebrate milestones and successes and rise to challenges.
+- Brings oneness: In marriage, you and your partner work as a team and celebrate milestones and successes and rise to challenges together.
 You share your emotions, feelings, and, most importantly, your life with your spouse.

-- Benefits both the partners: Marriage helps in social bonding and improves economic standing and social capital.
-It benefits the partners, family members, as well as the community.
+- Benefits both the partners: Marriage facilitates social bonding and improves economic standing and social capital.
+Economic and social ramifications typically benefit not only partners, but other family members, and the community.

 - Makes you happier: The benefits or joys of single life may be overrated.
 Experts believe that marriage improves health and financial satisfaction.
-A study using data from 17 developed nations has shown that being married was significantly associated with happiness than was cohabitation, and marriage increases happiness equally among men and women (1).
+A study using data from 17 developed nations has shown that being married was associated with significantly higher levels of happiness relative to cohabitation, and marriage increases happiness equally among men and women (1).

 - Improves life expectancy: Proponents of marriage believe that married people live longer and healthier lives.
 Statisticians Bernard Cohen and I-Sing Lee compiled a catalog of mortality risks, including marital status, occupational risks, socioeconomic factors, geography, diseases, substance abuse, and various other factors.
 They concluded that being unmarried is one of the most significant health risks that people voluntarily subject themselves to (2).

 - Keeps your heart healthy: A meta-analysis of 34 studies involving more than two million participants showed that unmarried people were at a 42% higher risk of developing cardiovascular disease and a 16% higher risk of developing coronary artery disease than married people (3).
 Interestingly, married people have the lowest incidence of diabetes, hypertension, and heart disease (4).